singingwolfboy/netlify-home/_posts/2016-05-25-jekyll-netlify-cms.md

 netlify-git-api users add --name='User Name' --email=my@email.com --password=mypassword
 ```

-You need to create at least one user, to properly test the system.
+You need to create at least one user to properly test the system.

 ### 5. Start Netlify CMS Server
 Next we need to start the Netlify CMS server locally with the following command: